Sleep Experts Say Bay Area Leap To Daylight Saving Time Not Healthy

 “I push hard to move the bill out of the Assembly Floor, but as you know, this bill has to go to the Senate floor and it was held up by the Senate Energy committee,” said state Assemblyman, Kansen Chu.

-Congress is also considering legislation to end daylight savings time.READ MORE: Bay Area COVID-19 Roundup: Friday Night Lights Prep Football Returns; Bay Area Back In The Red Tier; Shortages Slow Vaccinations
+Congress is also considering legislation to end daylight savings time.READ MORE: COVID-19: Downtown Walnut Creek Abuzz As Contra Costa County Moves Into Red Tier

 The Sunshine Protection Act has been proposed by Sen. Marco Rubio along with four Republican and three Democratic senators.